viamrobotics/docs/docs/dev/reference/apis/components/arm.md

 linkTitle: "Arm"
 weight: 10
 type: "docs"
-description: "Give commands to your arm components for linear motion planning, including self-collision prevention and obstacle avoidance."
+description: "Give commands to your arm components for linear motion planning."
 icon: true
 images: ["/icons/components/arm.svg"]
 date: "2022-01-01"
 # updated: ""  # When the content was last entirely checked
 ---

-The arm API allows you to give commands to your [arm components](/components/arm/) for linear motion planning, including self-collision prevention and obstacle avoidance.
+The arm API allows you to give commands to your [arm components](/components/arm/) for linear motion planning.
+If you want self-collision prevention and obstacle avoidance, use the [motion API](/dev/reference/apis/services/motion/).

 The arm component supports the following methods: